The following sections are included in these Release Notes:

 If any of the certificates in the chain are issued by one of the root CAs in the table above are listed in the output you will need to update the certificate or contact the organization that manages the server if not yours.

-We have stated that the goal is to have OpenJDK and Oracle JDK binaries be as close to each other as possible.
+Although we have stated the goal to have OpenJDK and Oracle JDK binaries be as close to each other as possible there remains, at least for JDK 12, several differences between the two options.